YosysHQ/riscv-formal/docs/source/rvfi.rst

 ------------------------------------

 The following section contains notes on future extensions to RVFI.
-They will come part of the spec as soon as there is at least one core that implements the feature, and a matching formal check that utilises the feature.
+They will become part of the spec as soon as there is at least one core that implements the feature, and a matching formal check that utilises the feature.
 In many cases the additional ports will only be used (and expected from the core) when additional to-be-defined ``RISCV_FORMAL_*``